Supporter, Bronze, Silver or Gold?

 - Keep an up to date Environmental Policy to show your customers, employees and suppliers what you are committed to.
 We can supply a template for you;

-Required Actions - Meet the Bronze requirements plus the below additional requirements:
+Required Actions: Meet the Bronze criteria, plus the below additional requirements:

 - Set a numeric target for how you will reduce your three biggest environmental impacts in the current year;

-Required Actions - Meet the Bronze and Silver requirements plus the below additional requirements:
+Required Actions: Meet the Bronze and Silver criteria, plus the below additional requirements:

 - Brief your whole workforce about environmental issues and engage them;

-- Encourage greater update of public transport, walking and cycling amongst your workforce.
-You can join West Yorkshire Travel Plan Guide to help you with this (membership is free);
+- encourage greater update of public transport, walking and cycling amongst your workforce.
+You can join West Yorkshire Travel Plan Network to help you with this (membership is free);

 Until your business meets the requirements of the Award level; your business will be listed as a ‘Supporter’.
 Upon validation of a simple self audit submitted with evidence you will then receive the award, and be invited to our next award ceremony.
 You can maintain your Award level by resubmitting updated evidence annually, or aspire to a higher level and be awarded this when you have fulfilled the requirements of the next level.
 Accredited companies will be listed on the Council website.